Harok family murder: Kevin Dahlgren

 Kevin Dahlgren was a 20-year-old native of Sacramento, California, where he graduated from Granite Bay High School, and was Veronika Haroková's cousin.
 He came to the Czech Republic three weeks prior to the killings to live with the Harok family.
 An acquaintance of Dahlgren's, identified only as Kyle K. by the Czech press reports, claimed that Dahlgren was trained in martial arts and had been expelled from a military school.
 Newspapers further alleged that Dahlgren was suffering with "psychological issues" and had been sent to the Czech Republic by his parents.

 Dahlgren and Veronika Haroková had the same grandparents, who emigrated from Czechoslovakia following the 1948 communist coup d'état.
 During their flight, they left their 6-year-old daughter Ivana, Veronika's mother, behind.
 The initial plan to get her out of the country following their escape failed, and it wasn't until 20 years later that they could meet again.
 This is when Ivana first met her sister Sandy, Dahlgren's mother, who had been born in the United States.
 Veronika's and Sandy's families were in contact and started visiting each other after the fall of communism in Czechoslovakia in 1989.

 The Harok family learned about Dahlgren's plan to come to the Czech Republic only a couple of days in advance, when he contacted them, saying that he had already bought an airline ticket and that he expected them to pick him up at the airport.
-Indeed, they picked him up in Vienna, accommodated him in their home and were generally taking care of Dahlgren, who didn't speak any Czech.
+Indeed, they picked him up in Vienna, accommodated him in their home and were generally taking care of Dahlgren, who did not speak any Czech.

 According to the authorities, Dahlgren sent SMS messages to other people on the day of the killing.
 At 8:33, he supposedly messaged a Harok family friend that he planned to return to the US.
 He canceled a class with a student whom he was tutoring in English two hours later.
 At 15:14, he messaged another Harok family friend saying the family had left for Vienna and that he would follow them there.

 The authorities further claim that Dahlgren had been boasting about having managed to get a knife on board the airplane that brought him to Europe, and that he was seen walking in the vicinity of the victims' house with a knife in his hand two days before the killings.

 Dahlgren's former babysitter, Shauna Seymour, described him as a trouble-free person.
 According to Garry O'Dell, Dahlgrens' family friend, Kevin denied responsibility for the murders.
 Dahlgren claimed that he had gone jogging and found the bodies after returning to the house.
 Scared for his own life, he wanted to get away as fast as possible.